SPIL-stephanep/karma-mocha-demo/README.md

 karma-mocha-demo
 ================

-demo howing how to use karma and mocha to do client side js unit testing
+This is a demo showing how to use karma and mocha to do client side js unit testing.

-##Dependencies##
+##Install Karma##

+    npm install -g karma

+##Other Dependencies##

  + "mocha": "~1.13.0",
  + "karma-chrome-launcher": "~0.1.0",